LionelPinheiroDuarte/portfolio/src/en/projects/portfolio.md

 ---
-title: Portfolio
+title: portfolio
-description: This project à faire la promotion de mes compétences et à me présenter, en utilisant un static site generator et en le déployant sur Azure.
+description: The goals of this project are to show case my work and skills.
+Use of a static site generator and deployed in Azure.
 layout: project.njk
 repo: portfolio
 tags: ["projects_en"]